Wednesday, 13 November 2024

 That is just to be crystal clear about the frame in which are operating when we are debating this particular legislation in Parliament today.

-I just want to point out an interesting comparator, and this is an example to vindicate the purpose of having these statute law revision bills, although the opposition do not seem to think they are very important.
-I am just going to give you a good example.
+I want to point out an interesting comparator, and this is an example to vindicate the purpose of having these statute law revision bills, although the opposition do not seem to think they are very important.
+I am going to give you a good example.
 In Ireland in the mid-2000s the government there repealed over 3500 statutes.
-The Irish Times noted in 2008 that:
+The Irish Examiner noted in 2008 that:

-Examples of the acts to be repealed include the last of the penal laws such as legislation prohibiting Catholics from owning certain lands or holding certain positions and a 1537 act of Henry VIII suppressing St Walstan’s Monastery in County Kildare and transferring it to the Crown.
+Examples of the Acts to be repealed include the last of the penal laws, such as legislation prohibiting Catholics from owning certain lands or holding certain positions and a 1537 Act of Henry VIII suppressing St Wolstone’s monastery in Co.
+Kildare and transferring it to the Crown.

 Who knew?